 Automate your processes

 In an online portal, the client orders a new project by choosing a service from a list defined for him.
-It automates the process on your side and helps the client to decide on the various types of assignments that meet his needs.
+It automates the translation process on your side and helps the client to decide on the various types of assignments that meet his needs.

 That means that a project can be started automatically without a project manager’s involvement.

-Agree with vendors on automatic assignment rules
+Agree with vendors on automated tasks

 Just like with your customers, you want to have good relationships with your vendors.
 It is necessary to share an online collaboration tool with them.
 You need to make sure that they feel comfortable with it and understand the rationale behind it.